Using the Analysis Grid Group Feature

 The Group function enables you to create a high-level view of your data that is arranged by groups, to provide an efficient way of presenting specific information from high-volume traces.
 This can include grouping the data values of a particular entity such as a property, field, or annotation displaying as an Analysis Grid column or in the Details Tool Window.
 You can also create nested groups of multiple data values.
 In Message Analyzer, a group is an expandable and collapsible node that is labeled and contains the count of either child nodes or a set of child messages that are grouped by a data field or property value that is defined in OPN.
 Message Analyzer enables you to customize and accelerate your data analysis process by the strategic application of multiple grouping operations that display in a hierarchical manner.
 By carefully selecting which data is to be grouped in a set of groups, and by considering the data on which to pivot (the order in which you apply grouping operations), you can quickly isolate specific traffic and simplify the analysis process.

-For example, in a particular set of trace results, you might add the ETW ProcessId, Network, and Transport columns to the Analysis Grid viewer with the Field Chooser and then perform Group commands on each column in the indicated order.
+For example, in a particular set of trace results, you might add the ProcessId (ETW), Network, and Transport columns to the Analysis Grid viewer with the Field Chooser Tool Window and then perform Group commands on each column in the indicated order.
 The result would look like the following:

-Network Groups — consist of separate nested Groups of expandable nodes that each consolidate identical pairs of Source and Destination addresses for IP conversations that were ultimately initiated by the related ETW event.
+Network Groups — consist of separate nested Groups of expandable nodes that each consolidate identical pairs of Source and Destination addresses for IP conversations.
 Each Network node indicates the IP Source and Destination address and specifies the number of child/nested Transport nodes (groups) in parentheses.
+You will find this field under the IPv4 node in Field Chooser.

-After you perform Group commands on these columns, you should see a display similar to the following when various Group nodes are expanded:
+After you complete the Group commands on these columns, you should see a display similar to the following when various Group nodes are expanded:

 Figure 10: Message Analyzer Analysis Grid grouping operation